ForNeVeR/nightwatch/Readme.md

 To stop the program, press any key.

-Add `-config ./some/path.yml` option to set the configuration file path (`nightwatch.yml` in the current directory is the default).
+Add `--config ./some/path.yml` option to set the configuration file path (`nightwatch.yml` in the current directory is the default).

 Add `install` to install the service.